-21 Case 1
+Case 1

 A 21-year-old male, a nonsmoker reported complaints of breathlessness, fever, cough, right-sided pleuritic chest pain, and loss of appetite of 10 days duration.
-His chest radiograph showed right-sided upper lobe consolidation and pleural effusion, diagnostic pleurocentesis of which revealed exudative, lymphocyte-predominant fluid with high Adenosine Deaminase (ADA).
+His chest radiograph showed right-sided upper lobe consolidation and pleural effusion, diagnostic pleurocentesis of which revealed exudative, lymphocyte-predominant fluid with high adenosine deaminase (ADA).
 The patient was found to be sputum smear positive for acid-fast bacilli (AFB) and cartridge-based nucleic acid amplification test (CBNAAT) was suggestive of rifampicin resistance.
 He was started on anti-tubercular drugs, however, he started to have breathlessness on exertion.
 He underwent computed tomography pulmonary angiography which revealed thrombo-embolism in the right pulmonary trunk as shown in Figure 1.
 The patient was started on low molecular weight heparin at 60 mcg twice a day and later switched to tab dabigatran 150 mg BD after 5 days along with second-line antituberculous therapy (ATT) to which he showed a favorable response and gradually improved.
-Dabigatran was stopped after 6 months and a thrombophilia workup was done which was negative.
+Dabigatran was stopped after 6 months, and a thrombophilia workup was done which was negative.

-33 Case 2
+Case 2

 A 35-year-old healthy male presented with complaints of fever, dry cough, and progressive breathlessness (MMRC II to III) along with a weight loss of two kilograms over two months.
 On evaluation, chest radiograph and contrast-enhanced computed tomography of the chest were suggestive of right-sided pleural effusion as shown in Figure 2.
 Pleural fluid analysis revealed lymphocyte-predominant, exudative effusion with ADA of 58 IU/ml.
-The patient was diagnosed with tuberculous pleural effusion and was started on first-line Anti-tubercular therapy (ATT) comprising Tab Isoniazid 300mg Rifampicin 600 mg Pyrazinamide 1500 Ethambutol 1200 OD.
-The patient had completed two months of antitubercular therapy when he suddenly had acute onset breathlessness of one-day duration with hemodynamic collapse.
-The patient had sudden cardiac arrest and
+The patient was diagnosed with tuberculous pleural effusion and was started on first-line anti-tubercular therapy (ATT) comprising Tab isoniazid 300mg, rifampicin 600 mg, pyrazinamide 1500 mg, and ethambutol 1200 mg OD (once a day).